 Partners estimate that households in immediate need of short-term cash transfer support include 2,413,640 vulnerable households spread across the entire country; 761,165 households in the informal settlements of the major cities; as well as an additional 120,000 households already targeted under the regular cash transfer programmes but have not been included due to budgetary constraints.

-Majority of Kenyans (80 per cent) are working in the informal sector, making them vulnerable to different types of shocks, particularly the economic impact of the COVID-19 pandemic.
+At least 80 per cent of Kenyans are working in the informal sector, making them vulnerable to different types of shocks, particularly the economic impact of the COVID-19 pandemic.

 At least 133,657 jobs in Kenya have reportedly been lost in the formal sector and potentially a similar number of even more in the informal sector due to COVID-19 economic impacts, with low income earner being the most vulnerable according to the Ministry of Labour and Social Protection.

 At least 19 per cent of people in Nairobi informal settlements are reportedly skipping meals per day and 64 per cent skipping meals several times per week, according to a COVID-19 KAP survey done in May 2020.